 2011 Chevrolet Volt – Click above for high-res image gallery

-Similarly, the 2011 Ford Explorer is in the running for North American Truck of the Year, and the Detroit Free Press is honoring it as the best 'truck' of 2011.
-Freep auto critic Mark Phelan states that in the road ahead, automakers must choose the "right shade of green" for each type of vehicle.
+Similarly, the 2011 Ford Explorer is in the runnings for North American Truck of the Year, and the Free Press is honoring it as the best 'truck' of 2011.
+Free Press auto critic Mark Phelan states that in the road ahead, automakers must choose the "right shade of green" for each type of vehicle.
 Phelan explains:

 Interestingly, The Detroit Free Press details its second and third place choices for Car of the Year, with the Hyundai Sonata and Nissan Leaf taking those spots, respectively.
 These two vehicles are finalists for the North American Car of the Year award, and we're wondering if the Free Press' predictions foreshadow the decisions that the NACTOY judges will make.
 We'll have the answer to that in just a few weeks, but for now, we tip our hats to the Volt and Explorer on taking home the Detroit Free Press awards."The Volt allows most owners to go weeks or months without stopping at a gas pump.
 The Explorer recasts America's best-selling SUV in a fuel-efficient new form based on the same chassis as the Ford Taurus large sedan."